Laboratori Nazionali di Legnaro: History

-The establishment of a laboratory in Legnaro was first suggested in 1956 to promote nuclear physics research in Italy in addition to previous work in particle physics.
-In 1959, the University of Padua decided that a new laboratory would be built near Legnaro, rather than install new equipment in older facilities.
+The establishment of a laboratory in Legnaro was first suggested in 1956 to promote nuclear physics research in Italy, in addition to previous work in particle physics.
+In 1959, the University of Padua decided that a new laboratory would be built near Legnaro, rather than installing new equipment in older facilities.
 The laboratory was founded in 1960 by physicist Antonio Rostagni and research commenced within the next year.
 After initial investigations demonstrated the conceived role of the Legnaro Laboratories in nuclear physics research, the facility became integrated into the INFN in 1968.

 In subsequent years, several accelerators were newly installed or upgraded.
-The original CN accelerator, whose operations commenced with the opening of the laboratory, was upgraded to allow use and study of heavier ions.
+The original CN accelerator, whose operations commenced with the opening of the laboratory, was upgraded to allow the use and study of heavier ions.
 More advanced facilities were installed in the next decades: the XTU Tandem accelerator in 1981 (inaugurated in 1982) and the Linear Superconducting Accelerator (ALPI) in 1991.
-The installation of new facilities enabled more advanced studies to be performed at the Legnaro laboratories, increasing its importance in international research in nuclear physics.
+The installation of new facilities enabled more advanced studies to be performed at the Legnaro laboratories, increasing their importance in international research in nuclear physics.

 Currently, most work at the Legnaro National Laboratories involves studies of nuclear structure, nuclear reactions, and gamma-ray spectroscopy; the last was internationally recognized in the 1990s.
 The recent focus of the Legnaro Laboratories, and the main future project, is SPES (Selective Production of Exotic Species).
 A new accelerator for the production of radioactive ion beams has been under construction since 2007, and the alpha phase of the project, featuring a new cyclotron, was inaugurated in December 2016.
 Subsequent beta, gamma, and delta phases are planned, approved, and funded by INFN and the Italian government; it will be possible to synthesize new isotopes and mass produce medically useful isotopes once they are completed.